justinwan66/jobscout/README.md

 # JobScout

-A personal Scoutify: polls company job boards every minute (boards fetched in parallel, a full sweep takes a few seconds), notifies you the moment a matching job appears, and preps applications with your resume for one-click review-then-submit.
+A personal job scouter: polls company job boards every minute (boards fetched in parallel, a full sweep takes a few seconds), notifies you the moment a matching job appears, and preps applications with your resume for one-click review-then-submit.